 - 2 cups (240g) all-purpose flour (spoon & leveled), plus more for hands and work surface

 - 1/2 cup (120ml) heavy cream (plus 2 Tbsp for brushing)

 - 1/2 cup (100g) packed light or dark brown sugar

 - 1 teaspoon pure vanilla extract

 - 1 heaping cup (125g) peeled and chopped apple (I use Granny Smith)*

-- Bake for 20-25 minutes or until lightly golden and cooked through.
-Remove from the oven and allow to cool for a few minutes before drizzling with caramel sauce.
+- Bake for 22-25 minutes or until golden brown around the edges and lightly browned on top.
+Remove from the oven and cool for a few minutes before topping with caramel.

 - Apples: I say 1 “heaping” cup because this amount does not need to be terribly accurate.
 Anything from 1 cup – 1 and 1/4 cups works.
 Don’t use too much or else the scones won’t keep their shape from all the apple chunks and juices.

 - Caramel Sauce: If using my homemade caramel sauce, please keep in mind this is a salted caramel.
 For a sweeter caramel, reduce salt to 1/2 teaspoon.
 You can make the caramel sauce in advance– see make ahead tip in the caramel recipe.